ErikSeewald/Planetnove/README.md

 ## Mothership
 Unlike the other actors, the mothership is not a physical agent on the board.
 It receives messages from and sends commands to its agents from afar.
 The mothership is hosted on the main device running Planetnove, usually a PC or Laptop.
-Though the game is based on the mothership 'triangulating' the robots new position after reaching a node, behind the scenes it actually knows the entire layout of the map from the start.
+Though the game is based on the mothership 'triangulating' the robot's new position after reaching a node, behind the scenes it actually knows the entire layout of the map from the start.
 The mothership simply sends back information about the node connected to the path that the tank robot last departed from.

 #### GUI
 The mothership GUI can be used to handle communications with other actors and to edit the planet.
-In the planet view window, planet tiles can be dragged and dropped, rotated by pressing 'R' while holding the tile and attached to each other by dropping them near other tiles.
+In the planet view window, planet tiles can be dragged and dropped, rotated by pressing 'R' while holding the tile, and attached to each other by dropping them near other tiles.
 Once all tiles are snapped into place, the main GUI will enable the 'Finish planet' button.
 Once the planet is finished, all tiles are locked and cannot be moved until the 'Edit' button is pressed.
 While the planet is finished, the starting node and direction of the tank can be set.
 Specifically, the name of the starting node and the direction of the path from which the tank will arrive need to be set.
 The tank's facing direction and location are tracked based on these parameters.